-National policy drivers to reduce cancer morbidity and mortality and year-on-year increases in imaging examination requests have placed increased demand on the specialist 'medical' imaging workforce.
-Increases specifically in breast imaging workload may result from the introduction of new technologies, cancer risk-related demographic change, expansion of screening programmes, increased compliance with screening and mandatory 'double' screen reading.
+National policy drivers to reduce cancer morbidity and mortality and year-on-year increases in imaging examination reguests have placed increased demand on the specialist 'medical' imaging workforce.
+Increases specifically in breast imaging workload may result from the introduction of new technologies. cancer risk-related demographic change, expansion of screening and mandatory 'double' screen reading. with